 Follow me, Sir, it’s this way.
 Hannah Dawson has been coming here since she was a little girl.
 She used to come with her grandmother who she called Poupette.
-Just like in the french film The Party.
+Just like in the French film The Party.
 That was a coincidence that always made us laugh.
 Even as a child, Hannah was very clumsy.
 Her mother often used to scold her and it was dear Poupette, a lovely woman, who would console the little girl.
 To cheer her up, she would buy her a hot chocolate with thick froth on top and our speciality: some of those famous madeleines that Marcel Proust praised so highly.
 The little girl would end up with chocolate all over her dress but her grandma always managed to keep her out of trouble with the help of the head housekeeper.
-Mrs Dawson was very strict with her daughter.
+Mrs. Dawson was very strict with her daughter.
 Her father, she had only seen him twice.
 According to her mother, he had abandoned them.
 The little girl took that very hard.
 But I am digressing.
 So Hannah has always come here in December.
 That day, the day they met, she was day-dreaming and dropped all her parcels in the revolving door.
 Our porter came to her rescue and everything was soon picked up.
 Except for one very light garment, the sort you only see in intimate circumstances, which slipped out of a bag.
 In all the commotion, nobody saw it and it blew away on the sea breeze, wafted by the spinning of the doors.
-Fayçal Hadja, the famous trumpeter, was coming in by the same door from his walk along the sea wall.
-And that’s when… Oh bother, I’ll have to answer this.
+Fayçal Hadja, the famous trumpeter, was coming in by the same door from his walk along the sea front.
+And that’s when… Ah shoot, I have to answer this.
 Sorry, it’s urgent.
 Go and see Jules, the barman, he’ll tell you the rest.
 He knows the story as well as I do.
 I’ll see you later, Sir.
 Enjoy your stay in Marcel Proust’s room!

 But tell me more about your project.
 What is your novel about, exactly?